Covid 19 coronavirus: No new cases today, 250 complaints a day to police about level 2 breaches

 Under level 2 these gatherings are limited to 10 people.

-"I know how important it is for people to practise their faith together," he told reporters this afternoon.
+"I know many people, including those of faith, want to move as quickly as possible to increase the size of these gatherings; I know how important it is for people to be able to practise their faith together," he told reporters this afternoon.

 Bloomfield said he believed New Zealanders understood the need for the limits, despite days of very low new Covid-19 cases in this country.